StamusNetworks/SELKS/README.rst

 The default root password is ``StamusNetworks``

-You need to authenticate to access to the web interface.
+You need to authenticate to access to the web interface(see the HTTP access section below ).
 The default user/password is ``selks-user/selks-user``.
 You can change credentials and user settings by using the top left menu in Scirius.
+More info about the user roles and set up - https://github.com/StamusNetworks/scirius#usage

 SELKS has more than 10 default IDS dashboards (found under Iceweasel, Bookmarks and Load button in Kibana) - ALL,ALERTS,DNS,FILE-Transactions,FLOW,HTTP,HTTP-Extended-Custom,PRIVACY,SSH,TLS